 To set up your link tracking domain in Iterable:

-In Iterable, navigate to Settings > Mail Domains and add
+In Iterable, navigate to Settings > Domains and set up a tracking domain (for example,

 If you're using a single sending domain from Amazon SES, set the new tracking domain as the default.
 Otherwise, your project will continue to use